Actual Total Loss

 THE INSURER DECIDES, NOT THE DAMAGE ALONE

 A common misconception is that any badly damaged car will automatically be totaled.
-In reality, insurers evaluate both the repair cost and the vehicle's ACV to make the determination.
-This is why a newer vehicle with similar damage might be repaired, while an older car with less damage could be written off as a total loss.
+Insurers evaluate both the repair cost and the vehicle's ACV to make the determination.
+A newer vehicle with similar damage might be repaired, while an older car with less visible damage could be written off as a total loss.
+The car's age and pre-accident value matter more than how the damage looks.

 What Coverage Pays for a Total Loss?

-While “total loss insurance” isn't a specific policy you can purchase, this term may be used to refer to the types of car insurance coverage that pay out when your vehicle is declared a total loss.
-To receive compensation for a totaled vehicle, your policy must include one or more of the following:
+While total loss insurance isn't a specific policy you can purchase, this term may refer to the types of car insurance coverage that pay out when your vehicle is declared a total loss.
+Your insurance will pay for your totaled car only if you have the right coverage.
+Your financial protection comes from these coverage types:

 coins2 icon